SheetHelper logo

 [search_mode] No Search first-to-last, last-to-first, or binary search

-For most everyday spreadsheets, you only need the first four arguments.
+For most everyday spreadsheets, you only need the first four arguments: lookup_value, lookup_array, return_array, and [if_not_found].

 Microsoft's official XLOOKUP documentation notes that XLOOKUP is not available in Excel 2016 or Excel 2019.
 If you share workbooks with people on older Excel versions, keep that compatibility point in mind.